venovako/KogAcc/README.md

 before running any OpenMP-parallel executable.
 The argument `2` enables the experimental, nested, two-level OpenMP parallelism for the block-method executables `?ksvd1.exe`.

+Statically linked executables and more can be found [here](https://venovako.eu/KogAcc/).

 ## TODO

 More testing is generally needed.